sharikjavid/kotto/README.md

 #### `Interrupt`

-This exception will be unwound and the inner `Error` will be rethrown.
+This exception will be unwound and the inner `Error` will be rethrown by the event loop handler.

 ```typescript
 import { use, Interrupt } from "https://kotto.land/mod.ts"